 18 A Shaw and Root arrive at CIA black site.

-19 BD Reese and Sloan search the apt and find the code book, Vigilence shows up and takes Sloan
+19 BD Reese and Sloan search the apt and find the codebook, Vigilance shows up and takes Sloan

-20 D Finch finds out that Vigilence is going kill Sloan’s brother than night
+20 D Finch finds out that Vigilance is going to kill Sloan’s brother that night

 21 ABD Sloan’s brother arrives at the black site and meets Root.